CommonCoreOntology/my-data-ontology/README.md

 4. Complete the process until all the attributes have a corresponding representation.

 For reference, view the mydata.org [mapping](https://github.com/I-AM-project/my-data-ontology/blob/master/dev/mapping-mydata_org-mdo.csv)

+##
+### For more information on the Common Core Ontologies and mapping data using CCO, see [here](https://github.com/CommonCoreOntology/CommonCoreOntologies/blob/master/documentation/An%20Overview%20of%20the%20Common%20Core%20Ontologies%201.3.docx) and [here](https://github.com/CommonCoreOntology/CommonCoreOntologies/blob/master/documentation/Modeling%20Information%20with%20the%20Common%20Core%20Ontologies%201.3.docx)